 What would safe standing look like?

 Throughout the safe standing debate, one aspect seems to be easily overlooked.
 What fans want now is safe standing.
-In the eighties—and before—what they had was an unsafe free-for-all.
+In the eighties, and before, what they had was an unsafe free-for-all.
 Any return to standing will look very different from the scenes you'd have seen 30 years ago.

 So, will safe standing be allowed then?

 The honest answer to this question is who knows?
-At the moment standing at football matches – safe or otherwise – is not permitted hence we have stewards telling people to ‘sit down please' every two minutes.
+At the moment, standing at football matches, safe or otherwise, is not permitted, hence we have stewards telling people to ‘sit down please' every two minutes.

-West Brom, who have recently been relegated from the Premier League, are largely responsible for the fact the matter is a hot topic.
+West Brom, who have recently been relegated from the Premier League, are largely responsible for the fact that the matter is a hot topic.
 They applied for the introduction of safe standing at their home, the Hawthorns, back in 2018.

 The authorities quickly shot this down.
 After that rejection, a formal petition was born and received enough signatures for it to land before Parliament.
 As yet, though, no law change has been passed.
-What was the government's stance we hear you ask?
+What was the government's stance, we hear you ask?
 In two words, largely inconclusive.

 The main takeaway was that those in power believe that “all-seater stadia are the best means to ensure the safety and security of fans”, which we appreciate doesn't sound like a sitting-on-the-fence response.
 That's not where the government statement ended, though, with acknowledgement coming that “the time is now right” for safe standing to be discussed again.